kawaicheung/book-on-naming-things/manuscript/0_C_NamingTheSmallStuff.md

       }
     }

-    public int DaysSinceLastLogin
+    public int MinutesIdle
     {
       get
       {
-        return (person.LastLoggedIn - DateTime.Now).TotalDays;
+        return (person.LastAccessTimestamp - DateTime.Now).TotalMinutes;
       }
     }
     ...
 }
 ```

-By moving this logic into the `Person` class, it's now easier to DRY up your codebase.
+By moving this logic into the `Person` class, it's now easier to DRY up my codebase.
 There will likely be other places that require displaying a person's full name or knowing whether they have administrative privileges.
 Those answers are already baked into the object itself.

-And besides reuse, the biggest gain comes from the improved readability of your code.
+And besides reuse, the biggest gain comes from the improved readability of my code.
 Here's how the improved implementations look like:

 ```
 <div>